 Hacking Chinese Medicine is an introductory book that demystifies the vocabulary of Chinese medicine.
 It dispels the error accumulations of centuries of mistranslations and political alterations to this ancient medicine.
 This book is a must-read for any beginning student of Chinese medicine, or anyone who is mildly interested in what is meant by Yin and Yang, or Qi, or Damp.
 And for that matter, Lungs and Liver… which do not mean Lungs or Liver.

 Yin Tui Na teaches exactly how to perform the extremely light-touch manual therapy that can gently bring a patients’ attention to a long-forgotten or dissociated injury.
-This book is packed with photos showing how to hold various injured body parts, Together with explicit instruction in just how much pressure to use, for how long.
+This book is packed with photos showing how to hold various injured body parts, together with precise instruction in just how much pressure to use, where, and for how long.

 Recovery from Parkinson’s